sedson/Thesis-Documentation-Workshop/README.md

 ## 1 – Managing Files

+Organizing your files will make things go smoother.
+You can do this with either Finder or Adobe Bridge, but Bridge is faster.
 The goal here is to have build a folder structure something like this:

 ```
 📁 Thesis_Documentation